capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 resolve this dependency at Runtime, mailing the recent changelog to your team, assuming everything is setup correctly.

-#### Built In Stage Support
+#### Built-In Stage Support

-In former versions of Capistrano *stage* support was an after thought, provided through the `capistrano-ext` Gem, and latterly merged into the main codebase, people insisted in still using the `capistrano-ext` version regardless.
+In former versions of Capistrano *stage* support was an after thought, provided through the `capistrano-ext` Gem, and laterally merged into the main codebase, people insisted in still using the `capistrano-ext` version regardless.

-In Capistrano 3.0.x there's stage support built in, at installation time, two stages will be created by default, *staging* and *production*; it's easy to add more, just add a file to `config/deploy/______.rb` which follows the conventions established in the examples we created for you.
+In Capistrano 3.0.x there's stage support built-in, at installation time, two stages will be created by default, *staging* and *production*; it's easy to add more, just add a file to `config/deploy/______.rb` which follows the conventions established in the examples we created for you.